 i am looking around and witnessing other people, other friends, collaborating on exciting projects with others.
 I would like to experience that, too; working together, each contributing our own abilities and talents, n order to reach new, exhilarating heights together.

 Perhaps it is now time to find opportunities to work together, to face my fears in the face and to go for it anyway.
-By doing so, I wonder where I might find myself four years hence.If you enjoyed this post, consider buying me a cafe mocha.
+By doing so, I wonder where I might find myself four years hence.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.